Kīlauea: 2024–2026 rift and summit eruptions

 On December 23, 2024, an eruption began within Halemaʻumaʻu.
-The eruption carried on into 2025, with episodic lava fountains reaching as high as 600 ft as of March, 1,150 ft, and 1200 ft in July.
-Also in May, the National Park Service reopened the public viewing area at Uēkahuna on the caldera rim, the former site of the Hawaii Volcano Observatory facilities and the Jaggar Museum.
+The eruption continued into 2025, with episodic lava fountains reaching heights of 600 ft in March 2025, 1,150 ft, and 1200 ft in July.
+That May, the National Park Service reopened the public viewing area at Uēkahuna on the caldera rim, the former site of the Hawaii Volcano Observatory facilities and the Jaggar Museum.
+Episode 35 produced the highest lava fountains observed so far, at heights of 1,500 ft.
+Episode 38 of the eruption began on December 6, becoming the most active phase of this eruption so far, with lava flow rates as high as 1,000–1,200 yd3 per second observed.
+This was followed by Episode 39 later that month.
+By the end of the year, Kīlauea had produced a total of 53 e9gal of lava, from two vents at the southwestern floor of Halemaʻumaʻu.

+Kilauea's 40th episode of the eruption that started in December 2024, featuring intermittent high lava fountains, began on the morning of January 12, 2026.

+Episode 41 was active for 8 hours and 18 minutes on January 24, 2026.
+Episode 42 lasted just under 10 hours on February 15, 2026.
+Episode 43 lasted approximately 9 hours on March 10, 2026, and generated significant tephra fall across Hawaiʻi Volcanoes National Park and nearby.
+The eruption prompted elevated alert levels, road closures, and ashfall warnings as winds carried ash, Pele's hair, and tephra to Puna, Hilo, and the Hamakua Coast.

+These paroxysmal eruptions are very similar to the fountaining episodes in Kīlauea Iki in 1959, Mauna Ulu in 1969, and Puʻu ʻŌʻō in 1983–1986.
+They are also quite similar to Etna's paroxysms, in which lava fountains are shot thousands of meters into the sky alongside ash plumes, often feeding fast moving lava flows.
+The eruption type associated with these events are termed violent strombolian.

 Hazards

 In 2018, the USGS National Volcanic Threat Assessment gave Kīlauea an overall threat score of 263, and ranked it the most likely volcano in the United States to threaten lives and infrastructure.

 Volcanic Explosivity Index

 The Global Volcanism Program assigned a Volcanic Explosivity Index (VEI; the higher the number, the more explosive) to 90 of Kīlauea's 96 known eruptions of the last 11,700 years.
 The eruption of 1790 received a VEI of 4.
 The 1983–2018 eruption was marked 3.
 The eruptions of 1820, 1924, 1959 and 1960 received 2s.
 The eruptions of 680, 1050, 1490, 1500, 1610, 1868 and four eruptions in 1961 scored a 1.
 The other seventy-four stayed at 0.